What is Greg Louganis' Net Worth?

 Greg was in a relationship with his manager, R. James Babbitt, from 1983 to 1989.
 He has said that the relationship was abusive and that Babbitt raped him at knifepoint in 1983.
 According to Greg, James also kept 80% of his earnings.
 In 1988, six months prior to the Olympics, Louganis was diagnosed with HIV, which he contracted from Babbitt.
 Greg took out a restraining order against him in 1989, and James died of AIDS the following year.
 In 1993, Louganis was so sure that he would die of AIDS that he threw a "final birthday party" when he turned 33 as a way of saying goodbye to his loved ones.
 He publicly came out as homosexual in 1994 in an announcement that was shown at the opening ceremony of the Gay Games, and in 1995, he announced his HIV diagnosis.
 Greg married paralegal Johnny Chaillot on October 12, 2013.

-Louganis is an advocate for gay rights and HIV awareness, and he has worked with Human Rights Campaign to fight for the rights of the LGBT community and people living with HIV/AIDS.
+Louganis is an advocate for gay rights and HIV awareness, and he has worked with the Human Rights Campaign to fight for the rights of the LGBT community and people living with HIV/AIDS.
 He also serves on the board of directors for the Princess Charlene of Monaco Foundation; the foundation's mission is to "raise public awareness about the dangers of water, teach children preventive measures, and teach them to swim."

 Awards and Honors

 In 1984, the Amateur Athletic Union presented Greg with the James E. Sullivan Award, naming him America's best amateur athlete.
 He was inducted into the California Sports Hall of Fame and the National Gay and Lesbian Sports Hall in 2013.
-In 2015, Louganis served as a torch bearer at the World Games Special Olympics in Los Angeles and received the Bonham Centre Award from The Mark S. Bonham Centre for Sexual Diversity Studies.
+In 2015, Louganis served as a torchbearer at the World Games Special Olympics in Los Angeles and received the Bonham Centre Award from The Mark S. Bonham Centre for Sexual Diversity Studies.
 In 2017, Greg was a Grand Marshal of the Rose Parade in Pasadena.

 Real Estate

-In July 2014, Greg sold his 3,385 square foot Malibu home for $1.8 million.
-He had originally put it on the rental market for $15,000 per month, then listed it for sale at nearly $3 million.
-According to the home's listing, the property includes ocean views and a "custom swimming pool with a diving platform built for an Olympic Gold Medalist – complete with the "Olympic Circles" symbol painted on the bottom of the pool."
+In May 1985, Greg paid $395,000 for a home in Malibu.
+He sold this home in July 2014 for $1.8 million.
+According to the home's listing, the property includes ocean views and a "custom swimming pool with a diving platform built for an Olympic Gold Medalist – complete with the 'Olympic Circles' symbol painted on the bottom of the pool."
+Here is a video tour:

 Olympic Medals Auction